On a recent Twitter post, we polled people on the following: Pitching Release

 3. Do neither, leave it alone.

-It’s great to see the majority of coaches/players voting for increasing release point distance (distance from rubber to release) as the best teach!
-But the people that voted for “Nothing, leave it alone”, may be right as well.
+It’s great to see the majority of coaches/players voting for increasing release point distance (distance from rubber to release) as the best teaching!
+But the people who voted for “Nothing, leave it alone” may be right as well.
 We will explain.

-Sorry, but if you voted “Raise Higher”, you may be using the worst possible teach to a young athlete.
+If you voted “Raise Higher”, you may be using the wrong teaching method for youth pitchers.

 Ever hear this before… Get your arm up!
 Throw over the top!
-Well, that could turn out to be the worst teach of all time for young pitchers.
-Right now, many are screaming “How dare you, blasphemy”!
-Don’t misunderstand, the people that use that teach are trying to obtain a common goal… keep the ball down!
+Well, that could turn out to be the worst teaching of all time for young pitchers.
+Right now, many are screaming, “How dare you, blasphemy”!
+Don’t misunderstand, the people who use that teach are trying to obtain a common goal… keep the ball down!
 The problem is what actually happens when we teach that way.

-It’s a common misconception that creating a greater “downward angle”, with a higher release, will inhibit hitting.
+It’s a common misconception that creating a greater “downward angle”, with a higher release will inhibit hitting.
 Unfortunately, most pitchers will sacrifice release distance to create that angle and lose their greatest advantage… “late movement”.
-A downward angle is still a straight plane, whereas late movement is a changing plane.
+A downward angle is still a straight plane, whereas a late movement is a changing plane.
 Why is that relevant?
 Studies show that even at a professional level, hitters lose sight of the ball 6-8 ft from the plate.
-The brain has already estimated where to swing, so a late moving pitch always has a higher success rate for a pitcher.
+The brain has already estimated where to swing, so a late-moving pitch always has a higher success rate for a pitcher.

 92% of Cy Young winners, over the last 30 years, release the ball with their eyes level, not attempting to raise their arm slots by tilting to the glove side.